locationtech-labs/geopyspark/docs/guides/layers.rst

 Tiling Data to a Layout
 ^^^^^^^^^^^^^^^^^^^^^^^

-``tile_to_layout`` will tile and format the rasters within a ``RasterLayer`` to a given layout.
+:meth:`~geopyspark.geotrellis.layer.RasterLayer.tile_to_layout` will tile and format the rasters within a ``RasterLayer`` to a given layout.
 The result of this tiling is a new instance of ``TiledRasterLayer``.
 This output contains the same data as its source ``RasterLayer``, however, the information contained within it will now be orginized according to the given layout.

 During this step it is also possible to reproject the ``RasterLayer``.
 This can be done by specifying the ``target_crs`` to reproject to.
 Reprojecting using this method produces a different result than what is returned by the ``reproject`` method.
 Whereas the latter does not sample past the boundaries of rasters within the layer, the former does.
-This is important as anything with a ``GlobalLayout`` needs to sample past the boundaries of the rasters.
+This is important as anything with a :class:`~geopyspark.geotrellis.GlobalLayout` needs to sample past the boundaries of the rasters.

 From Metadata
 '''''''''''''